-The entire outreach process is summarized in the Draft Westside and Lower West Transportation Management Plan, which describes the process by which the neighborhoods participated, the input they provided, and the plan of action they determined to address concerns.
-The final Plan is required to go before City Council for review and approval, tentatively targeted for early 2020.
+In March 2020, City Council adopted the Westside and Lower West Transportation Management Plan, which describes the process by which the neighborhoods participated, the input they provided, and the plan of action determined to address concerns.
 The Neighborhood Transportation Management Plan is a powerful tool that can position the City to compete more successfully for limited funding opportunities.

 To improve pedestrian and traffic safety in Santa Barbara’s Eastside Neighborhood, Public Works conducted a bilingual outreach effort in 2013 to help the neighborhood identify areas of concern and action steps to address those concerns.
 This booklet describes the process in which the neighborhood participated, the input they provided, and the plan of action they determined to address concerns.
 City Council approved the Eastside Neighborhood Transportation Management Plan on July 23, 2013.